Help preserve a legacy

 Volunteering is a great way to get involved with the gardens and to meet new and interesting people.
 Whatever your talent, there is a volunteer opportunity available for you at Lakewold.
+We provide individualized training for all of our volunteer positions.

 By mail to PO Box 39780, Lakewood, WA 98496-3780